There’s an app for that. Which loyalty programs are worth your time (and smartphone space)?

 Bonus tip: Scroll down to “Offers For You” each time you open the app.
 “Because they are based on your shopping history, these bonus deals are usually spot-on,” says Renee Cook, a mother of four in Omaha.

-Where to sign up: Online, in person or on the Target app
+Where to sign up: Online, in person or on the Target app.

 Kroger Shoppers Card